 Rental Agency Commission

-If you are going to try and rent a property, you will likely engage the services of a property agency.
+If you are going to try to rent a property, you will likely engage the services of a property agency.
 There is an established rental standard in Bangkok when it comes to rental commission as follows:

 1 Year Lease= 1 Month Rent